 Twitter is used by millions of people worldwide, and is a great tool for small and medium sized businesses to build a loyal customer base and increase sales leads.
-Consumers are much more likely to use your business if they follow and interact with you on Twitter and with this in mind, we’ve put together our top ten tips for Twitter success to help grow your online presence and help your business succeed.
+Consumers are much more likely to use your business if they follow and interact with you on Twitter and with this in mind, we’ve put together our top ten tips to help grow your online presence and optimise your business.

 - Choose the right user name

 Your Twitter username makes up part of your Twitter web address.
 It’s best to keep it short and simple and should include your business name.
 For example if your user name was @PSmithPlumbing, your Twitter web address would be www.twitter.com/PSmithPlumbing.
 If you already have a Twitter account, you can change your username using the settings menu.
 Don’t forget to also enter your business name, rather than your own name in the user details section as this is what will appear on your profile.

 Your ‘bio’ is the short description of your account that appears under your profile picture.
 What you write in your bio will help your search engine rankings when potential customers are looking for an installer online.
 You only have 160 characters to describe your business so it’s important to get as much detail in as possible about what you do.
 Take into consideration what a customer may type into a search engine to find your business and include your name and contact details so potential customers know who they will be getting in touch with.

 If possible, combine a picture and your company logo into your profile image, for example a picture of yourself in branded work wear.
 A smiling, friendly face is a great way to attract customers!
 If you are unable to get your brand into your profile image, another option is to use your logo as your header image (this is the large banner at the top of your Twitter profile).

 - Creating content